rubymonsters/ruby-for-beginners/source/07-built_in_classes/05-arrays.md

 *Arrays are like bags that contain things*

-While numbers, Strings, Symbols, `true`, `false`, and `nil` all represent simple, primitive things, Arrays are more interesting, and very useful.
+While numbers, Strings, `true`, `false`, and `nil` all represent simple, primitive things, Arrays are more interesting, and very useful.

 Arrays are things that store (or "hold") other things.
 You can think of an Array as a collection or list of things.
 Or better yet, as a bag that you can